ccxt/ccxt/wiki/Manual.md

 - When `fetchOrder(id)` is emulated, the library will not be able to return a specific order, if it was not cached previously or if a change of the order' status was done bypassing ccxt.
 In that case the library will throw an `OrderNotFound` exception.
 - If an unhandled error leads to a crash of the application and the `.orders` cache isn't saved and restored upon restart, the cache will be lost.
 Handling the exceptions properly is the responsibility of the user.
 One has to pay **extra care** when implementing proper [error handling](#error-handling), otherwise the `.orders` cache may fall out of sync.

 *Note: the order cache functionality is to be reworked soon to obtain the order statuses from private trades history, where available.
-This is a work in progress, aimed at adding full-features support for order fees.
+This is a work in progress, aimed at adding full-featured support for order fees, costs and other info.
 More about it here: https://github.com/ccxt/ccxt/issues/569*.

 #### By Order Id